itsabhishekm/MCP_Assistant/README.md

 ## Features

-- Groq LLM with LangChain and memory-enabled conversation
+- Groq LLM with LangChain and memory enabled conversation
 - MCP server such as Google Search and Playwright integration
 - FastAPI backend to handle chat API requests
 - Streamlit frontend for real-time chat